bcwhite-code/brians-blueprints/self-building-spacex.md

 The home block's reactor will support all this as long as the miners have efficiency modules.

-The sulfuric acid "bulk" supply will need to be changed to heavy oil.
+The petroleum gas "bulk" supply will need to be changed to heavy oil.
 Just change every instance of the fluid and barrels around the head of the station to be the new type.